TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

 The slot may provide an array as return value that may or may not be used be the dispatching class depending on its implementation.
 In the case of several slots being connected to the signal and one or all of them have return values the return value of the previous slot will be fed into the next slot as input data.
-As there is no way of knowing in which order the slots will be called several slots manipulation the same part of the array might override each other.
+As there is no way of knowing in which order the slots will be called, several slots manipulations of the same part of the array might override each other.

-As the data returned by a slot will be used as input for the next slot it always must forward the complete information from the input data plus the changes being made by this slot.
+As the data returned by a slot will be used as input for the next slot it must forward the entire information from the input data plus the changes being made by this slot.

-However, as there is no programmatic way of ensuring the returned array contains all expected data slots should never take the content of the input data array for granted.
+Slots should never take the content of the input data array for granted, because there is no programmatic way of ensuring the returned array contains all expected data, .

 .. image:: ../../../Images/Hooks/ReturningSignalData.png